GreyDGL/PentestGPT/README.md

    2. You can use <SHIFT + right arrow> to end your input (and <ENTER> is for next line).
    3. You may always use `TAB` to autocomplete the commands.
    4. When you're given a drop-down selection list, you can use cursor or arrow key to navigate the list.
 Press `ENTER` to select the item.
 Similarly, use <SHIFT + right arrow> to confirm selection.
+4. In the sub-task handler initiated by `more`, users can execute more commands to investigate into a specific problem:
+   1. The commands are:
+        - `help`: show the help message.
+        - `brainstorm`: let PentestGPT brainstorm on the local task for all the possible solutions.
+        - `discuss`: discuss with PentestGPT about this local task.
+        - `google`: search on Google.
+This function is still under development.
+        - `continue`: exit the sub task and continue the main testing session.
 ## Report
 1. After finishing the penetration testing, a report will be automatically generated in `logs` folder (if you quit with `quit` command).
 2. The report can be printed in a human-readable format by running `python3 utils/report_generator.py <log file>`.
 A sample report `sample_pentestGPT_log.txt` is also uploaded.